 If your application is successful, you will be invited to attend an interview and deliver a pre-prepared presentation

 - complete medical, vetting, reference checks and drugs, biometrics and fitness tests

 The application form requires you to evidence your qualifications, experience, knowledge/skills/abilities and any special requirements against the role profile/job description and the competencies and values framework.

 You will need to give full, clear, specific and demonstrable examples of how you meet the criteria.

 The application must be all your own work.

 If you are successful at the application stage, you will be invited to an in force interview.
-The interview panel will be made up of an operational police officers as well as a member of staff.
-The interview will be a series of competency-based questions and will last for no longer than one hour.
+The interview panel will be made up of an operational police officer as well as a member of staff.
+The interview will be a series of questions based on the Competencies and Values framework and will last for no longer than one hour.

 Medical, vetting and reference checks

 If you perform well at the interview stage of the recruitment process, you will be recommended for appointment subject to references and passing security, vetting and medical checks.